School of Architecture and Built Environment

 Travel Fellowship

-It is highly recommended that all architecture students attend all lectures in the School of Architecture and Built Environment series.
+It is highly recommended that all students at the School of Architecture and Built Environment attend lectures, panel discussions, and other events that are organized as part of the school’s annual Lecture Series, which feature invited, noteworthy guest speakers from various fields of study and practice in the built environment.
 Lecture response assignments may be coordinated per lecture in studio courses.
-Please note that scheduling conflicts due to evening classes or employment must be brought to the attention of your studio professor in advance.
-The robust lecture series is considered an integral part of architecture education as well as a forum for the prescient issues of current architectural thought.
+The school’s robust lecture series is considered an integral part of architecture and built environment education, as well as a forum for prescient issues of current critical thought.

-Career Explorations offers high school students a short, intensive, and engaging introduction to architecture and design in two, two-week sessions held during the summer.
-As high schoolers consider careers, they may not yet have been exposed to the unique blend of visual orientation, creative process, academic investigation, and professional training that forms an design education.
-Students can participate in one or both sessions exploring the ideas, methods, and issues of architecture and design with Tulane professors and local practicing professionals.
+As high schoolers consider careers, they may not yet have been exposed to the unique blend of visual orientation, creative process, academic investigation and professional training that forms an architectural and design education.
+Students can participate in one or multiple sessions exploring the ideas, methods, and issues of architecture and design with Tulane professors and local practicing architects, artists, designers, and makers.
 Lectures, studio time, digital workshops, field trips, discussions, and critiques will be supplemented by regular design exercises to be completed outside class time.
+Explorations in Architecture and Design (formerly called Career Explorations) offers students a short, intensive and engaging introduction to architecture in two-week sessions.

-More information about the Career Explorations summer program can be found here.
+More information about the Explorations in Architecture and Design summer program can be found at summer.tulane.edu/explorations-architecture-design.